Reproductive justice

 The reproductive justice framework encompasses a wide range of issues affecting the reproductive lives of marginalized women, including access to: contraception, comprehensive sex education, prevention and care for sexually transmitted infections, alternative birth options, adequate prenatal and pregnancy care, domestic violence assistance, adequate wages to support families, and safe homes.
 Reproductive justice is based on the international human rights framework, which views reproductive rights as human rights.
+Reproductive justice expands beyond pro-choice and reproductive rights frameworks by affirming the right to have children, not have children, and to parent children in safe and supportive environments.
+It emphasizes an intersectional analysis, recognizing how race, immigration status, economic class, gender identity, and disability shape individuals' reproductive autonomy.